Congress wrestles with new war on terror authorization

 Congress has tried to pass updated war authorizations in the past but administrations, including President George W. Bush’s and President Barack Obama’s, have opposed them as they’ve happily relied on the broad-scoped authorizations.

-Sen. Corker hopes the Senate Foreign Relations Committee could take up the measure within the next two weeks, but the ranking member of the committee, Sen. Bob Menendez, D-N.J., said he thinks the measure should move slowly and be completely vetted.
+Sen. Corker hopes the Senate Foreign Relations Committee could take up the measure within the next two weeks, but the ranking member of the committee, Sen. Bob Menendez, D-N.J., said he thinks the measure should move slowly and that a hearing should be held.

-“I think there should be a hearing on this specific AUMF — get some experts in, flush it out and then let members offer their amendments and come to a conclusion on their votes,” Menendez said.
-“One of the most important votes any member of Congress will ever take — authorization for the use of military force is about sending America’s sons and daughters abroad.”
+“One of the most important votes any member of Congress will ever take — authorization for the use of military force is about sending America’s sons and daughters abroad," Menendez said.

+Sen. Chris Coons, D-Del., said the AUMF is not his "ideal version," but he called it a "credible bipartisan option.

+"I think it's long overdue for the Senate to take up and debate an AUMF that could pass the Foreign Relations Committee and could be considered by the Senate," Coons said.